Orientations without forbidden patterns on three vertices: Introduction

 Studying the structure of $B_1$-free orientable graphs has caught the interest of several authors.
 In particular, Hartinger and Milanic, and the same authors with Bre\v sar and Kos, have thoroughly studied this family in a series of papers \cite{bresarDAM248, hartingerJGT2016, hartingerDM2017}.
-We will follow their terminology and call the class of $\{B_1\}$-graphs, $1$-{\em perfectly-orientable graphs} ({\em $1$-p.o. graphs} for short).
-They have nice results when the problem is restricted to some families, e.g., they showed that a cograph is $1$-p.o. if and only if it is $K_{2,3}$-free.
-Nonetheless, characterizing the class of $1$-p.o. graphs through forbidden induced subgraphs remains an open problem in the general case.
+They have nice results when the problem is restricted to certain families, e.g., they showed that a cograph is perfectly orientable if and only if it is $K_{2,3}$-free.
+Nonetheless, characterizing the class of perfectly orientable graphs through forbidden induced subgraphs remains an open problem in the general case.

-From the algorithmic point of view, Urrutia and Gavril found a polynomial time algorithm to recognize $1$-perfectly orientable graphs (\cite{urrutiaIPL41}).
+From the algorithmic point of view, Urrutia and Gavril found a polynomial time algorithm to recognize perfectly orientable graphs \cite{urrutiaIPL41}.
 Furthermore, in \cite{bangjensenJCTB59}, the authors show that for any subset $F$ of $\{B_1,B_2,B_3\}$, there is a polynomial time algorithm to determine if a graph admits an $F$-free orientation.
 They do so by reducing each of these problems to $2$-SAT.
-Recall that in the classic article \cite{aspvallIPL8}, $2$-SAT is solved by proceeding over an auxiliary digraph constructed from the $2$-SAT instance.
-By using these two techiques, we extend the aforementioned result from \cite{bangjensenJCTB59} to any subset of $\{B_1, B_2, B_3, T_3\}$, where $T_3$ is the transitive tournament of order $3$.
+Recall that in the classic article \cite{aspvallIPL8}, $2$-SAT is solved by proceeding on an auxiliary digraph constructed from the $2$-SAT instance.
+By using these two techniques, we extend the aforementioned result from \cite{bangjensenJCTB59} to any subset of $\{B_1, B_2, B_3, T_3\}$, where $T_3$ is the transitive tournament of order $3$.
 Instead of reducing our problem to $2$-SAT, we give an explicit construction of an auxiliary digraph $D^+$.
-Then, we follow the same procedure used in \cite{aspvallIPL8} over $D^+$.
-Thus, we show a certifying polynomial time algorithm to determine if a graph belongs to the class of $F$-graphs, for any set $F \subseteq \{ B_1, B_2, B_3, T_3\}$.
+Then, we follow the same procedure used in \cite{aspvallIPL8} on $D^+$.
+Thus, we show a certifying polynomial time algorithm to determine if a graph belongs to $\mathcal{U}_{Forb_e(F)}$, for any set $F \subseteq \{ B_1, B_2, B_3, T_3\}$.